zeitgeistpm/documentation/docs/how-to-participate-in-derby.md

   Make sure this is the address you have access to - you won't get a second chance!

+- If you had a KSM account with a KSM balance on May 11, 2021 when the snapshot was taken, you can also claim an equivalent amount of ZBP from the faucet.
+See [using the faucet](/using-the-faucet.md) for instructions on how that can be done.

 ## Make your Prediction on Zeitgeist

 - Open up [the Kusama Derby dapp](https://proto.zeitgeist.pm/kusama-derby)